Skip to main content

 Professor; Rohr Chair in Pacific International Relations

-Barbara F. Walter is one of the world's leading experts on civil wars, violent extremism and domestic terror.
-She is the author of five books and dozens of articles on these subjects and is a contributor to CNN, MSNBC, ABC, NBC, the BBC and the PBS NewsHour.
-She has written for The Washington Post, The Wall Street Journal, Los Angeles Times, Time, The New Republic, Reuters and Foreign Affairs.
+She is the author of five books and dozens of articles on these subjects and is a contributor to CNN, MSNBC, ABC, NBC, the BBC and PBS NewsHour.
+She has written for The New Yorker, The Washington Post, The Wall Street Journal, The Los Angeles Times, Time, The New Republic, Reuters and Foreign Affairs.

-Walter was the recipient of the 2022 Peacemaker of the Year Award, given by the National Conflict Resolution Center, and the International Studies Association's highest career award, the Susan Strange Award (it recognizes a person whose intellect, assertiveness, and insight most challenge conventional wisdom and intellectual and organizational complacency in the international studies community).
-She is a permanent member of the Council on Foreign Relations and a TED2023 speaker.
+Walter was the recipient of the 2022 Peacemaker of the Year Award, given by the National Conflict Resolution Center, and the International Studies Association's highest career award, the Susan Strange Award.
+She is a member of the National Academy of Sciences and the American Academy of Arts and Sciences, a permanent member of the Council on Foreign Relations and a 2023 TED speaker.

-Walter is the Rohr Professor of International Affairs at the School of Global Policy and Strategy at UC San Diego.
-She received her M.A. and Ph.D. from the University of Chicago, and did post-doctoral fellowships at the Olin Institute of Strategic Studies at Harvard University, and the War & Peace Institute at Columbia University.
-Walter is a member of the American Academy of Arts and Sciences, and the National Academy of Sciences.
+She received her master’s and Ph.D. from the University of Chicago, and she did postdoctoral fellowships at the Olin Institute of Strategic Studies at Harvard University and the War & Peace Institute at Columbia University..

 Walter co-founded (with Erica Chenoweth) the blog Political Violence @ A Glance, winner of numerous blogging awards since its inception in 2012.